 Where Three Rivers Meet A county of three rivers the New, Bluestone and Greenbrier, is filled with seemingly unending natural beauty.
 Hinton, the County seat, was once a railroad boom town servicing the coal industry in its heyday.
 The Ballengee and Hinton families were influential in the county 's success as a railroad hub.
 Summers County is rich in outdoor activity with superb fishing, hiking, horseback riding and more.
 Two of West Virginia's great state parks are within the Summers County boundaries.
 Pipestem Resort State Park, offers golf, horseback riding and fishing.
 Bluestone State Park, located on Bluestone Lake, offers fishing, hiking and swimming.
 History abounds in Summers County.
 Visit Graham House, one of the oldest and most historic homes in West Virginia which is sure to captivate your interest.
 Take time to stop at one or all of our many museums we have to offer: The Veteran's Museum, Bluestone Museum, Railroad Museum and the Flannigan Murrell House.
 Summers County is rich in rail and coal history and home of the Legend of John Henry, The Steel Drivin' Man.
 Annual festivals include: John Henry Days, the West Virginia Water Festival, Festival of the Rivers and Hinton Railroad Days.
 Visit Summers County, stroll through Historic Hinton, stop at the John Henry Monument and Tunnel and don't leave before viewing the gorgeous Sandstone Falls.
 Come Fish, Relax, Explore and Enjoy!

 Untouched Farm Country Monroe County, West Virginia offers you a place to Get Real!
 This rural, agricultural community has retained and enhanced many of the characteristics of previous times.
 It is still possible to have an authentic and memorable experience in this scenic country county!
 Monroe County is where you'll find: Restored covered bridges, old grain and blacksmith mills, historic churches and cemeteries, and the remnants of historic mineral springs resort hotels.
 Step back in time!
-Access to the Appalachian Trail and Allegheny Trails , George Washington and Jefferson National Forests, Moncove Lake State Park, and the Hanging Rock Observatory (where hawk and eagle counts take place every fall).
+Access to the Appalachian Trail and Allegheny Trails, George Washington and Jefferson National Forests, Moncove Lake State Park, and the Hanging Rock Observatory (where hawk and eagle counts take place every fall).
 All ages and stages of you who love the outdoors will be delighted!
-Scenic By-Ways and Backways, The Rural Heritage Quilt Trail, and several sites on the Civil War Trail.
-Country roads along the quaint winding courses of Indian, Second, Rich, Cove, Potts, and Hans Creeks; the gently rolling plateaus of karst farmland; and the picturesque valleys, nestled along the lofty ridges of the Appalachian Mountains.
+Scenic By-Ways and Backways, The Rural Heritage Quilt Trail, and several Civil War Trail sites.
+Country roads along with the quaint winding courses of Indian, Second, Rich, Cove, Potts, and Hans Creeks; the gently rolling plateaus of karst farmland; and the picturesque valleys, nestled along the lofty ridges of the Appalachian Mountains.
 Remember the road trip!
 Here people greet each other, wave at strangers passing by in their cars, and enjoy a simpler lifestyle of safe communities with deep traditions and heritage.
 Get Real!
 In a place called Monroe!

 Explorers Welcome Identified by the East River Mountain tunnel along I-77 lies Mercer County.
 Exit 9, Princeton, is the county seat and offers a variety of motels and restaurants.
 Exit 1, Bluefield, once the financial hub of the coalfields has a rich history, an active rail yard and various attractions.
 The area guarantees fun and excitement for everyone.
 For the outdoor adventurists Mercer County offers hunting, fishing, mountain biking, hiking, skiing, ATV riding and two state parks: Camp Creek and Pinnacle Rock.
 For those who prefer indoor activities, you'll find meeting facilities, fitness centers, nightly entertainment and some of the finest dining in southern West Virginia.
 Mercer County, West Virginia is home to Bramwell, a national award winning Preserve America Community.
 See the beautiful elaborate homes built by the wealthy coal operators and hear the stories of their elegant and active social life.
 Visitors are invited to explore a rich heritage in West Virginia's southern coalfields and hear stories of miner's hardships.
 Learn about the railroad's role in developing Mercer County, particularly Bluefield and Princeton, into a hub for a flourishing region.
 The Princeton Railroad Museum offers additional information on railroad history.
 With this thriving economy, the area developed a heritage rich in the arts with a heavy musical influence.
 Visit the Vietnam Memorial and the Mercer County War Museum.
 Talk with veterans who served and see a unique collection of wartime memorabilia at the Mercer County War Museum.
 Enjoy a variety of shopping options from a modern shopping mall, antique stores or quaint specialty shops.
 Spend your evenings cheering at one of our many sporting events, including two Appalachian league professional baseball teams Bluefield Blue Jays and Princeton Rays.
 We invite you to enjoy all that Mercer County and Southern West Virginia has to offer.
 For more information contact: The Mercer County Convention & Visitors Bureau: 800-221-3206 Bluestone Travel Plaza: (304) 384-7535 Princeton Tourist Information Center: (304) 487-2214